CodiePP/elykseer-base/README.md

 > ``monodevelop fLXR.sln &``

-or open the solution in VisualStudio.
+or create a solution in VisualStudio.

 ## references